-When you call a lender seeking to get approved for a mortgage, generally, the first thing they will do is want to go over a copy of your credit report.
+When you call a lender seeking to get a mortgage preapproval, generally, the first thing they will do is want to go over a copy of your credit report.
 Your credit history is important for determining your ability to repay.
-Here’s what the lenders will consider.
+Here's what the lenders will consider.

 For conventional loans, borrowers should have at least a 660; however, since conventional loans are priced based on risk, loans will be unnecessarily expensive unless a borrower exceeds 700 or so.
 To avoid any pricing adjustments on a conventional loan the optimal score is a 740+.

 Certain blemishes on your credit report can eliminate or severely hamper your ability to obtain a home loan.
 Things like foreclosures, recent bankruptcies, and short sales can knock you out of the running.
 The good news is these major mishaps have a time limit after which they can no longer exclude you from getting a mortgage, while some have no exclusion period at all.

 Monthly Debt Obligations

 Since most debt obligations show on the credit report, lenders use the information to determine your expendable income, which leads us to the next part.